Bunny Boiler by Chris Green

 ‘I don’t know about her yet.
 I think that’s the next thing I have to do.’

-‘My advice is steer clear,’ said Azora, ‘but I suppose you know what you are doing.’
+‘My advice is to steer clear,’ said Azora, ‘but I’m guessing that’s not going to happen.’

-Psychologist, she may have been, but I don’t think that Azora really understood what I felt.
-So, I didn’t tell her I had made a few silent calls from my anonymous number just to hear his voice.
-More often than not though my calls went straight on to voicemail.
+Psychologist, she may have been, but Azora didn’t understand how I felt.
+So, I didn’t tell her I had made silent calls from my anonymous number to hear his voice.

-Several times he left the construction site to go to an address in Chelsea Square.
+Several times, he left the construction site to go to an address in Chelsea Square.
 He stayed for two to three hours.
 I assumed he was visiting his new friend.
 Perhaps she wasn’t married.
-Or perhaps she was married and they used this apartment as their love nest.
-I felt hurt but at the same time, I felt excited.
-It was as if it were my own secret tryst, as if I were alone with Glen.
-I fantasised about what this would be like, trying to arouse sense memories from our time together.
+Or perhaps she was married, and they used this apartment as their love nest.
+I felt hurt, but at the same time, I felt excited.
+It was as if it were my own secret tryst.
+As if I were alone with Guy.
+I fantasised about what this would be like.

-Each time Glen visited Chelsea Square the front door would be opened by the entryphone mechanism and I could see suspicious movement behind a window on the ground floor.
+Each time Guy visited Chelsea Square, the front door would be opened by the entryphone mechanism and I could see suspicious movement behind a window on the ground floor.
 After this, the Venetian blind was drawn.
-On my third visit I plucked up my courage and crept up to the window and peered in through a small gap in the slats.
+On my third visit, I crept up to the window and peered in through a small gap in the slats.

 What I saw was not what I had expected to see.
-Glen was in a steamy embrace with a different woman.
+Guy was in a steamy embrace with a different woman.
 This was not his new friend, this was a new new friend.
 The man was shameless.
 Just like he had cheated on me all those years ago, he was still cheating.
 He was cheating on his cheat.
 My shock at my discovery, however, was tempered with excitement.
-If I planned things right I figured I could be next.
+If I planned things right, I figured I could be next.
 After I had followed him back home, I booked myself in at Wax Factor for a complete beauty treatment and Hair Today for a style overhaul.
-Next time he went to the supermarket for his wine I would be there in all my finery.
-He would not be able to resist.
+Next time he went to the supermarket for his wine I would be there in my finery.
+He would be unable to resist.

-After my hairdresser, Aria had told me about her holiday in St Lucia, she asked me if I had any holidays planned and we got into a conversation about Glen.
+After my hairdresser, Aria, had told me about her holiday in St Lucia, she asked me if I had any holidays planned and we got into a conversation about Guy.

 ‘It’s a shame you can’t take a course in being a mistress,’ she said.
 ‘Then you’d be able to see how to get the best from the situation.’